laurenbrackman/laurenbrackman.github.io/README.md

 # Web Design Portfolio Website

-Visit www.laurenbrackman.com
+Welcome to the backend of my porfolio website!
+This site was custome-coded using React, Bootstrap, CSS, GithubPages, and Cloudflare.

-Created with React, Bootstrap, CSS, GithubPages, and Cloudflare
+Visit www.laurenbrackman.com to check out the deployed site!